 also where the eyes are focused.

-the image using local and parallel computations which reminds us of the
+The earliest visual processes locate & represent the intensity changes in the image using local and parallel computations which reminds us of the windows we have used in edge detection and gaussian filtering.

-We can use a 2nd order difference operator (gradient of the gradient)
+We can use a 2nd order difference operator (gradient of the gradient) to detect edges or gradual peaks and troughs in the gradient.
+These "zero-crossings" show up as a change in sign.

 We can use a 1-D operator to